coumbaya/lift/README.md

 	`--nameDB` or `-n <db_name>`: with the DB name

      E.g., `$ java -jar "lift.jar" -n "query1database" -g 360 `

+## FAQ

+ 1. __The DB storage system crashes, what to do?:__

+       (i) If you are using couchdb, run:

+       _linux_: `sudo service couchdb restart`

+       _mac os_: `sudo launchctl unload -w /System/Library/LaunchDaemons/couchdb.plist`

+		 `sudo launchctl load -w /System/Library/LaunchDaemons/couchdb.plist`

+       (ii) If you are using monetdb, run:

+       _linux_: `sudo service monetdb5-sql restart`

+       _mac os_: `sudo launchctl unload -w /System/Library/LaunchDaemons/monetdb5-sql.plist`

+		 `sudo launchctl load -w /System/Library/LaunchDaemons/monetdb5-sql.plist`

+       If it still not functions, try to restart your computer.
+If this also do not do the job, reinstall the script "dependencies.py" for the corresponding DBMS.

+       For both storage systems, **do not install multiple versions**, it may create collisions.
+For couchdb, use the same version than the script "dependencies.py" i.e., Apache-CouchDB-1.6.1.

+ 2. __Why can not I load traces captured with other navigators, than Google Chrome?__

+      The problem is with the response encoding.
+Answers must be captured in **ASCII** and not **Base64** format.
+There exist "decoding" plugins in other brownsers, but they can not be applied directly to the _webinspector_ tool.

 ## About and Contact